-In this context quality data provided through effective data governance and data quality processes is essential to achieve effective compliance reporting, ensuring accurate reporting and improving business decisions that depend on quality data.
+Regulatory requirements in financial services increased significantly over the last decade.
+In this context, quality data provided through effective data governance and data quality processes is essential to achieve effective compliance reporting, ensuring accurate reporting and improving business decisions that depend on quality data.

-As in other industries, the financial services are not immune to data quality, from false mortgage applications to incorrect credit ratings and balance sheets the list of data related problems is vast, adding to this bad data impairs the capability to make and execute decisions.
+As in other industries, the financial services are not immune to data quality issues.
+From false mortgage applications to incorrect credit ratings and balance sheets, the list of data related problems is vast.
+Adding to this bad data impairs an organization's ability to make and execute decisions.
 No decision is better than the data it relies on.

-Create an environment where the importance of data quality is recognized across all the organization and where the existence of data quality problems is accepted, (Avoiding denial: https://www.linkedin.com/pulse/dealing-denial-approaching-data-quality-from-business-almeida/), and handling data as an asset is a priority.
+Create an environment where the importance of data quality is recognized across all the organization.
+One where the existence of the data quality problems is accepted, organizational denial is fought at every turn and handling data as an asset is a priority.

-Bad data impacts business in many ways, either affecting the management confidence in the organizations data, resulting in missed opportunities by losing the capability to derive insights that can lead to competitive advantage, leading to lost revenue in many ways, resulting in reputational costs or undermining efforts to improve customer experience.
+Bad data impacts business in many ways, often affecting management's confidence in the organization's data.
+This results in missed opportunities.
+Losing the capability to derive insights that would create a competitive advantage leads to lost revenue in many ways, through reputational costs or undermining efforts to improve customer experiences, for example.

 Compliance should be an opportunity to establish a data quality framework that will allow the organization to comply and accelerate the deliverables for new compliance directives.